 These systems are also technically a black box.
 A black box to which you have no legal right of access.
 It’s even forbidden to try and reverse engineer Windows or Apple iOS.
 What really goes on inside the black box that forms the operating system of your computer is something of which you can never be sure.

 My advice: consider switching from Windows or Apple to Linux.
 This is what I did a few years back.

-Since Linux is open source software rather than a closed proprietary system, any back-doors placed in the system will usually get uncovered very quickly by the developer community.
+Since Linux is open source software rather than a closed proprietary system, any back-doors placed in the system usually get uncovered very quickly by the developer community.

 Linux is safer and more secure than Windows or Apple.
-You’ll immediately be at less risk from computer viruses, firewall intrusion, trojans and hacker activity.
+You’ll be at less risk from computer viruses, firewall intrusion, trojans and hacker activity.
 Using Linux is also cheaper than using proprietary operating systems and proprietary software.

-It’s true that Linux has traditionally been complex to use for the average computer user and not as suited to the desktop as Windows or Apple.
+It’s true Linux has traditionally been complex to use for the average computer user and not as suited to the desktop as Windows or Apple.

 But newer, more user friendly Linux systems such as Ubuntu, Mint or Debian now make Linux much easier for desktop users.

 I’ve used many different Linux systems, both for personal as well as business professional use.
 But my current personal favourite for the desktop without a doubt has to be Linux Ubuntu.